History of Jackie Robinson in Timeline

 November 1944: Honorable Discharge

-In November 1944, Jackie Robinson received an honorable discharge from the Army and met a former player for the Kansas City Monarchs of the Negro American League, who encouraged Robinson to write to the Monarchs for a tryout.
+In November 1944, Jackie Robinson received an honorable discharge from the army and was encouraged to write to the Kansas City Monarchs for a tryout.

 1944: Athletic Director at Samuel Huston College

-Before November 1, 1945, Branch Rickey committed to formally signing Robinson to the Montreal Royals.
+Before November 1, 1945, Branch Rickey committed to formally signing Jackie Robinson, although he required Robinson to keep the arrangement a secret for the time being.

-In early 1945, Jackie Robinson accepted a contract to play professional baseball for the Kansas City Monarchs in the Negro leagues for $400 per month.
+In early 1945, Jackie Robinson accepted a contract to play professional baseball with the Kansas City Monarchs in the Negro leagues.

-On April 18, 1946, Jackie Robinson made his professional debut with the Montreal Royals against the Jersey City Giants at Roosevelt Stadium, marking the first time the color barrier had been broken in a game between two minor league clubs.
-Robinson had four hits in five at bats, including a three-run home run, and stole two bases in the Royals' 14–1 victory.
+On April 18, 1946, Jackie Robinson made his professional debut with the Montreal Royals against the Jersey City Giants at Roosevelt Stadium.
+He had four hits in five at bats, including a three-run home run, and stole two bases in the Royals' 14–1 victory.

-In 1946, Jackie Robinson arrived at Daytona Beach, Florida, for spring training with the Montreal Royals of the Class AAA International League, despite the Royals' manager Clay Hopper's request for him to be assigned elsewhere.
+In 1946, Jackie Robinson arrived at Daytona Beach, Florida, for spring training with the Montreal Royals of the Class AAA International League.

 1946: Robinson Plays for Montreal Royals